sweogzzz/sweng-gh-api/README.md

 ### Startup

-`npm start` can be called.

-These scripts can be employed:
+Manual instructions:
+1. Open a terminal in `./src`
+2. `docker build -t sample .`
+3. Open the container

+Scripts instructions:
-- `quickstart.bat` for easy startup (requires npm for Windows)
+1. `quickstart.bat` for easy startup
     - Open in file explorer on Windows
-    - `./quickstart.bat` in powershell
+    - `./quickstart.bat` in cmd
-- `quickstart.sh` for easy startup (requires npm for linux)
+2. `quickstart.sh` for easy startup
+    - Open in file explorer on Windows
     - `./quickstart.sh` in bash terminal
+    - `./quickstart.sh` in powershell

 ## Demo